-This lesson will guide you through the process of creating a Select Dropdown Item within the Illuminate Itembank.
+In this lesson, you will learn how to get started creating a Select Dropdown Item within the Legacy Item Bank.
 This allows students the ability to select words to complete a sentence/answer a question via a dropdown menu of choices.

 Where to Start